 What is pulsatile tinnitus?

 Tinnitus, broadly speaking, is a medical symptom that causes people to hear external sounds, usually described as a ringing or buzzing.
-Pulsatile tinnitus is a specific type characterized by “rhythmic” sounds, often described as resembling a heartbeat or rhythmic “swooshing.”
+PT is a specific type characterized by “rhythmic” sounds, often described as resembling a heartbeat or rhythmic “swooshing.”
 As is the case with all types of tinnitus, pulsatile tinnitus persists even when no external sound source is present.
 Learn more about the sounds of tinnitus here.

 As suggested, the main difference between pulsatile tinnitus and ordinary tinnitus is the specific type of sounds people hear.
 Usually, instances of pulsatile tinnitus will be much more rhythmic, even drum-like.
 Additionally, instances of pulsatile tinnitus will often last for longer periods than ordinary tinnitus, though this will vary from person to person.

-What are the possible causes of pulsatile tinnitus?
+What causes of pulsatile tinnitus?

-If you experience pulsatile tinnitus, there are several different treatment options depending on the source of the sound.
+If you experience PT, there are several different treatment options depending on the source of the sound.
 To best determine the source of the sound, talk to your primary care physician about obtaining imaging of your head and neck to rule out any abnormalities in the cranial arteries and/or veins.
 In some cases, surgical intervention may be recommended if the risks are low.
-In other cases, if the pulsatile tinnitus is related to a benign issue, patients do not have to treat it surgically.
+In other cases, if the PT is related to a benign issue, patients do not have to treat it surgically.
 Instead, they may benefit from a habituation approach to treatment, such as Tinnitus Retraining Therapy, just as non-rhythmic tinnitus patients do.